imns1ght/jeffersonbruno.com/content/home/posts.md

 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 10

+# Activate this widget? true/false
+active: false

-title: Recent Posts
+title: Posts
 subtitle:

 content: